franciscorode/Enrich-data-with-OpenCV-python/README.md

 ## Execute command

 To execute the script is necessary to specify three arguments:
-1. She input json name file
+1. The input json name file
-2. Your field node key of image choose to process
+2. Your field node key of image chosen to process
 3. The output json name file

 python addGenderAndAgeFields.py inputJsonFilePath fieldImageJsonKey outputJsonFilePath